Frequently Asked Questions

 What is the difference between sober living and a recovery residence?

-A sober living home or recovery residence provides safe, substance‑free housing with structure and accountability.
+Structure.
+Both a sober living home or recovery residence provides safe, substance‑free housing, one with more structure and accountability.
 Right Path House is a Connecticut recovery residence offering adult‑only, gender‑specific sober living—not clinical treatment.
+They are both different from a sober house where there is testing but little support or oversight from staff.
+We are a recovery residence with dedicated staff.

 How do I apply for sober living at Right Path House?

-Adults seeking sober living in Connecticut can contact Right Path House to check availability at our Madison or Clinton locations.
-We provide clear admission criteria and a straightforward intake process for men and women in early recovery.
+Adults seeking sober living in Connecticut can contact Right Path House at 203 339 1191 to check availability at our Madison or Clinton locations.
+We provide clear admission criteria (need to be sober and in detox, PHP or residential treatment facility, prescribed no controlled substances, able to fully participate in 12-step, engage with professional clinical guidance) and a straightforward intake process (application taken over the phone) for men and women in early recovery.

-Why out‑of‑state adults choose to travel for sober living.
+Do out‑of‑state adults choose to travel for sober living?

 -